Children enrolled in school / home education

-- children under the age of 6 with an agreed graduated transition plan may attend their early learning service on the days they are not attending school
+- children under the age of 6 with an agreed graduated transition plan may attend their early learning service on the days they are not attending school or home education

 - children attending out-of-school care offered by a licensed home-based early learning service, as long as certain conditions are met.

 If present for short periods

 Children enrolled in school or participating in home education can be present at an early learning service for short periods for a specific purpose, as long as they are supervised by an adult who is directly responsible for them.
 For example:

 - dropping off or collecting a younger sibling with a parent

 - attending an event with family or teachers, such as watching a performance.

 Out-of-school care at a service

 Children enrolled in school or participating in home education can continue to attend an out-of-school care programme run by a licensed service.
 The programme does not count as part of the early learning service, because it runs outside of the service's licenced hours, and in a separate premises during licenced hours.

 Children under the age of 6 can return to their early learning service if their school enrolment has been cancelled or their home education has stopped.